Jierark/ABaE/README.md

-# ABaE
+# EncryptED

-Demonstration of Encryption using FPGAs
+A Demonstration of Encryption using FPGAs